-The Education and Skills team provides high quality staff training to support schools in providing effective online safety policy and provision.
+The School Improvement Team provides high quality staff training to support schools in providing effective online safety policy and provision.
 The trainer is highly experienced and is a CEOP trained ambassador.
-Centrally run training is available or bespoke training can also be delivered to a school / cluster of schools.
 For further information and support please contact: Clare Barrowman, Senior Health and Well-Being Adviser, on 01609 536808 or via email at clare.barrowman@northyorks.gov.uk